ekmett/comonad/README.markdown

     fmap extract . duplicate = id
     duplicate . duplicate    = fmap duplicate . duplicate

-In this case you may not rely on the ability to define `fmap` in terms of `liftW`.
+In this case, you may not rely on the ability to define `fmap` in terms of `liftW`.

 You may of course, choose to define both `duplicate` /and/ `extend`.